V2 Records: V2 Benelux

-Since September 2014 V2 Music offers full in-house label services in Benelux, France, and also Germany, Switzerland and Austria through Bertus Music Vertrieb GmbH.

 V2 North America

 In 2006 Branson sold V2 North America to Sheridan Square Entertainment LLC (SSE) for $15 million.
 SSE then merged its label Artemis Records into V2 North America.
 The new label was effectively divested from the Virgin Group.
 Sheridan Square was later acquired by IndieBlu, which itself was acquired by Entertainment One.

 On 12 January 2007, V2 North America announced that it was undergoing restructuring to focus on its back catalogue and digital distribution.
 As a result, their employees were let go and their roster of artists left as free agents.